Learn quantum computing with the Quantum Katas

 The tutorials and exercises collected in the Quantum Katas emphasize hands-on experience to reinforce learning the concepts.
 The programming tasks cover a variety of quantum concepts which progress from very simple to quite challenging.
 For each task, you need to fill in some missing code; the first katas might require just one line, while later exercises might require a sizable fragment of code.

-Most importantly, the katas include testing frameworks that run and validate your solutions to the exercises.
+Most importantly, with the Quantum Katas you can run and validate your solutions to the exercises online.
 This allows you to get immediate feedback on your solutions and to reconsider your approach if it is incorrect.
-And if you get stuck, most katas have an accompanying workbook with the correct solutions and explanations.

 Introduction to quantum computing